How to Apply for a Dispensary License in New York

 How to Plan for a New York Grow License

 - Have a healthy budget.
 Plan on spending upwards of $400 per square foot on build-out.
 This is because of climate controls, grow lights, and everything that has to go into creating clean-room conditions.
 Without a proper build-out, you will get mold, which means crop loss.

 - Have some cultivation experience.
 If you have grown cannabis before, you know about all of the problems that can happen.
 You need the kind of experience that teaches you how to read the plants, in the same way that a cook smells, hears and tastes what’s going on with a recipe while it’s being cooked.
 It takes most growers at least 5 years to learn these skills.

 - Know about diseases and bug infestations.
 New cultivation operations often fall into the trap of acquiring clones for a quick start, but then finding out that the clones have mites or hop latent viroid, or other pests.
 Physical inspection and quarantine is not enough, but it’s a start.
 A clone from the batch should be sent to a plant pathologist for clearance before they are brought to the facility.
 Or if you have a very well separated quarantine room, keep them in that room for no less than 1 month for visual inspection.
 Mites and other problems can take that long to become visible.

-How to Plan for a New York Dispensary License
+How Much Will a New York Cannabis License Cost?

-Contact us for a free Business Plan to get started with your paperwork.
+Contact us today to get started with your paperwork.